 Who is making the decisions

 There is a lot of talk about the empowerment of the product teams (or employees, generally).
 However, true empowerment lies in decentralizing the decision-making process.
-If every decision has to be approved by the senior leaders, you are hindering the agility, which leads to a bureaucratic environment — a sure shot way to kill the innovation.
+If every decision has to be approved by the senior leaders, you are hindering the agility, which leads to a bureaucratic environment — a sure-shot way to kill the innovation.

 I’m not suggesting you make the decisions on a whim.
 Determine what type of decisions you are making: Type 1 or 2.
-Ensure all Type 2 decisions are made by the Product Managers or the leaders who have the most intimate knowledge in the problem space.
+Ensure all Type 2 decisions are made by the Product Managers or the leaders who have the most intimate knowledge of the problem space.
 You are incentivizing the organization.
 When it’s their decision and not yours, they are thoughtful as their credibility is at stake.